JessMakes/Healthcare-No-Show-Project/README.md

 UNION ALL
 SELECT 'Handcap', COUNT(*) FROM noshow_raw WHERE Handcap = 'TRUE';

+Answer:
+This query combines results from different chronic condition flags.

+ Hypertension had the highest appointment count among chronic conditions, followed by diabetes.

-Total Appointments by SMS Status
+####4.Total Appointments by SMS Status
 SELECT SMS_received,
        COUNT(*) AS total_appointments
 FROM noshow_raw
 GROUP BY SMS_received;

-No-Show Count by SMS Status
+####5.No-Show Count by SMS Status
 SELECT SMS_received,
        SUM(CASE WHEN Showed_up = 'FALSE' THEN 1 ELSE 0 END) AS no_shows
 FROM noshow_raw
 GROUP BY SMS_received;

+Answer:
+This compares no-shows between patients who did and didn’t receive SMS.
+Patients who received SMS reminders had significantly fewer no-shows, with an estimated 20% improvement in attendance.

+####6.Do attendance patterns differ between genders?
 Showed Up Status by Gender
 SELECT Gender,
        COUNT(*) AS total_appointments,